 How to care for it: Spider plants do well with evenly moist soil and bright or medium lighting conditions.
 Room temperatures of 60 to 75 degrees keep them thriving.

-Why you want it: The leaves of this pretty indoor plant can grow to a foot long, and provide a tropical-looking accent to home decor.
-The whole plant can grow six feet high for a cheery room focal point.
+Why you want it: The leaves of this pretty indoor plant can grow up to a foot long, and provide a tropical-looking accent to home decor.
+The whole plant can grow 6-feet high for a cheery room focal point.

 How to care for it: This indoor plant grows well in a whole range of lighting conditions.
 The air should be somewhat dry, as should the soil.
 Any normal room temperature should suit it just fine.

 Where to buy it: Costa Farms Snake Plant, $33 (usually $36), Amazon